olafwrieden/patient-referral-form-recognizer/README.md

   - Referrals: This should not be a storage container but a table storage collection.
 This is the persistent store to which we will save our form data.
 - **Form Recognizer:** The processing service in Azure, part of Azure Cognitive Services or standalone service that can be created as a new resource via the azure portal.

-## Training Form Recognizer (Custom Form)
+## Azure Form Recognizer (Custom Form)

-In this interactive process, you tell Form Recognizer what text to extract based on your training dataset of at least 5 images.
-You may use the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com) experience to upload a set of coversheet documents with different values for the fields (e.g. names, checkmark selections, dates).
+In this interactive process, you tell Form Recognizer what text to extract from the coversheet, based on your training dataset of at least 5 images.
+You may use the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com) experience to upload a set of coversheet documents (supplied) with different values for the fields (e.g. fields, selection marks, signatures, and tables).

+### Create a Custom Form Project

+1. Navigate to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com) and select: _Custom form_ from the _Custom models_ section.
+2. Select: _Create a project_ to create a new custom forms project that will house your patient referral project.
+3. Follow the prompts to create a new Custom Forms project:

+- **Project Details**
+  - Project Name: _Patient Referrals_
+  - Description: _Extracts patient referral data from standardized coversheet._
+- **Service Resource**
+  - Subscription: Select your subscription
+  - Resource Group: Select the resource group with your Form Recognizer resource
+  - Form Recognizer or Cognitive Service: Select your cognitive service
+- **Training Data Source**
+  - Subscription: Select your subscription
+  - Resource Group: Select the resource group with your Storage Account
+  - Storage Account: Select your storage account
+  - Blob Container: Select the blob container where your model training data will be located ie. `training`
+  - Folder path (optional): Path to your subfolder (if any)
+- **Review & Create**
+  - Ensure all details are correct and click: *Create Project*

+### Label the Form Fields

+1. Copy the sample taining data from the [training samples](samples/01-training) folder into the storage account container you specific for training when you created your project.
+2. Open your Form Recognizer Custom Form project to the *Label data* tab.
+You should now see a preview of these files.
+3. Begin to label the fields you wish to extract.
+Example: Select the "New Referral" checkbox (don't select the the text, just the checkbox).
+In the popup box.
+Type: "Is New Referral", now select "Selection Mark" to indicate this is selection mark field.
+4. Repeat step 3 for all responses.
+Importantly, always select the written response text in the samples, not the header (ie. Referrer Last Name) and ensure you use the correct data type.
-Give a description key to all data types you label (eg. patient_first_name or is_gender_female).
-Once all responses have been tagged appropriately, reuse the same labels on the remaining 4+ samples of training data.
+    - **Tip:** Give a description key to all data types you label (eg. patient_first_name or is_gender_female).
+Once all responses have been tagged appropriately, reuse the same labels on the remaining samples of training data.

-You are now ready to train your custom form model.
-Simply click the "Train" button and give a descriptive name to your model (we will reference this name later so make note of it).
-On completion, you may test the accuracy by navigating to the "Test" tab and uploading a coversheet image that was not in your initial training set.
+5. Once at least 5 samples have been labeled, you are ready to Train the model.

+### Training the Model

+1. In the *Label data* tab, click the *Train* button in the top right corner
+2. Enter a Model ID and Description
+3. Click: *Train*

+### Testing the Model

+Once you have trained a model, you can test it:

+1. Navigate to the *Test* tab
+2. Select your model in the drop-down next to the "Test model" title
+3. Add some sample testing data by clicking the `+ Add` button
+4. Pick one or more files from the [testing samples](samples/02-testing) folder.
+These vary from the coversheet images used in the initial training set to avoid bias by 100% matching against the model's training data.
+5. Click *Analyse* to process the file(s)
+6. View the document analysis results (on the right)

+Congratulations!
+You have successfully deployed, labeled, trained, and tested an Azure Form Recognizer Custom Form!

 ## Output: Table & Blob Storage (Processed)